AnandP95/AGM_Ecommerce_Shoes/README.md

-* in this website, We  learned a how to fetch the data.[https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch]
+* In this website, We  learned a how to fetch the data.[https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch]

+## Team Members
+Anand Patel

+Matthew Trucco

+Malka Greenberg

  ## view concept